Braves rout Mets 11-0 to finish 3-game sweep

 The Braves outscored the Mets 21-2 in the sweep and have won five straight to move into first place in the NL East, 1 1/2 games ahead of New York.

 The Mets have lost 11 of 17 since an 11-1 start.
-New York did get some good news Thursday morning, when Jacob deGrom’s MRI came back clean a night after the ace right-handed pitcher suffered a hyperextended right elbow.
+New York did get some good news Thursday morning, when Jacob deGrom’s MRI came back clean a day after the ace right-handed pitcher sustained a hyperextended right elbow.
 DeGrom is expected to make his next start as scheduled Monday night.

 Teheran (2-1) allowed two hits and two walks while striking out six over seven innings.
 He had two hits and a sacrifice fly at the plate.

-Note: EditorsNote: changes “a day” in third graf